 The Discount rate is an obligatory field that considers a periodic (monthly, yearly, etc.) discount rate to calculate the discounted cash flow for each period.
 We used a 10% annual discount rate for this example.

-Optionally, the user can use Stockpiles, which enables two mandatory fields:
+Optionally, you can use Stockpiles, which enables two mandatory fields:

 Fixed mining cost is the average mining cost used for the economic function.
-This cost is informed just to recognize the value used before and then do reverse engineering to calculate NPV for stocked blocks.
+This cost is informed to recognize the value used before, and then do reverse engineering to calculate NPV for stocked blocks.

 Rehandling cost represents the cost to reclaim blocks from the stockpile to the process.
-This is an additional cost, that should not be present in the economic values.
+This is an additional cost, which should not be present in the economic values.